marskid/ghost-blog/README.md

 [Ghost](https://ghost.org) blog using [ghost-github](https://github.com/ifvictr/ghost-github) custom storage module.

+clone this repo.

-change the `config.production.json`
+edit the `config.production.json` to your config.

-Create new repo and [get new token](https://github.com/settings/tokens/new)
+Create new repo and [get new token](https://github.com/settings/tokens/new).
+Do not commit your token on github.
+GitHub will revoke your token.

 user and repo follow the repo link format: `https://github.com/{user}/{repo}`